GameDevBuddies/Procedural-Lightning-Tutorial/README.md

-# Procedural-Lightning-Tutorial
-Repository containing the final state of the procedural lightning YouTube video.

 ![](GitHub%20Images/GitHub_Screenshot.jpg)
 # Procedural-Lightning-Tutorial
 Repository containing project files for the YouTube video that explains how to create procedural lightning in Unity.